kwdunaway/WGBS_Tools/README.md

    git clone https://github.com/kwdunaway/WGBS_Tools.git
    ```

-1. Change directory to WGBS_tools:
+1. Change directory to WGBS_tools (it could take a while if you are missing some of the necessary python packages):

    ```
    cd WGBS_Tools